Uberspace/manual/source/firstday-nerds.rst

 Your first day... for nerds
 ###########################

-If you've opened this page, you probably know already how to use a Linux account and only need a few details to get startet.
+If you've opened this page, you probably know already how to use a Linux account and only need a few details to get started.

 Websites
 ========